-All 70 nucleus and multiplying herds as well as the central-units of all 11 sow pools in Norway were included in the programme.
+All 72 nucleus and multiplying herds as well as the central units of all 11 sow pools in Norway were included in the programme.
 Blood samples (target sample size of ten pigs) from adult swine in each herd were collected, usually at the abattoirs, but occasionally also at the farms.
 In addition, a selection of the remaining Norwegian swine herds was included in the programme.
-At the 11 abattoirs where more than 99% of the pig slaughter takes place, blood samples proportional to the number of sows and boars slaughtered were collected.
+At the 12 abattoirs where more than 98% of the adult pig are slaughtered, blood samples proportional to the number of sows and boars slaughtered were collected.
 The samples were randomly collected from different herds and the sampling periods were evenly distributed throughout the year.
-Furthermore, at the seven largest abattoirs, blood samples (targeted sample size ten pigs) was collected from seven randomly selected large fattening herds at each abattoir, in total 49 herds.
+Furthermore, at the seven largest abattoirs, blood samples (targeted sample size ten pigs) were collected from seven randomly selected large fattening herds at each abattoir, in total 49 herds.